 The CxSM is the extension of the SM by adding the complex $\text{SU(2)}_L$ gauge singlet scalar field $S$.
 The model was proposed in Ref.~\cite{Barger:2008jx} and shows that DM can exist if the scalar potential is invariant under CP transformation $S\to S^*$, and a vacuum expectation value (VEV) of $S$ is real.
 Phenomenological studies of DM can be conducted in Refs.~\cite{Barger:2010yn,Gonderinger:2012rd}.
 Furthermore, one could obtain the strong first-order EWPT in this model ~\cite{Basler:2020nrq,Jiang:2015cwa,Chiang:2017nmu,Cheng:2018ajh,Grzadkowski:2018nbc,Chen:2019ebq,Cho:2021itv}.

 The most general CPC scalar potential contains 11 new parameters~\cite{Barger:2008jx}.
-Since not all of them are relevant to DM and EWPT physics, we work on a minimal scalar potential defined as \\ where both $a_1$ and $b_1$ break a global U(1) symmetry, avoiding an unwanted massless particle, and $a_1$ is introduced to avoid a domain wall problem which can arise when $Z_2$ symmetry $V_0(H, S)\to V_0(H,-S)$ is spontaneously broken.
-If the Higgs sector is CP conserving, real and imaginary parts of $S$ do not mix with each other and the latter can be the DM candidate.
+Since not all of them are relevant to DM and EWPT physics, we work on a minimal scalar potential defined as \\ where both $a_1$ and $b_1$ break a global U(1) symmetry, avoiding an unwanted massless particle, and $a_1$ is introduced to avoid a domain wall problem which can arise when $Z_2$ symmetry $V_0(H, S)\to V_0(H,-S)$ is spontaneously broken.\footnote{We could consider other $Z_2$ breaking terms such as $S^3$ or $H^\dagger HS$ to avoid the domain wall problem.
+However, we exclusively focus on the potential Eq.~(\ref{V0}) by reason of the minimality and to make a comparison with our previous work~\cite{Cho:2021itv}, where Eq.~(\ref{V0}) is considered in the CP-conserving limit. } If the Higgs sector is CP conserving, real and imaginary parts of $S$ do not mix with each other and the latter can be the DM candidate.
 As mentioned in Sec.~\ref{sec:intro}, however, EWBG needs new CPV, and moreover, a condition of the strong first-order EWPT in this minimal CxSM renders the DM relic density much smaller than the observed value in the lower viable DM mass window $\sim 62.5$ GeV~\cite{Cho:2021itv}, requiring additional stable particle as a main component of the DM abundance.
 It is therefore more reasonable to consider CxSM including CPV and leave the DM issue to a more complete theory.

 We parametrize the scalar fields as